ilit/ilit-cir-sim/README.md

 ![mult](http://i965.photobucket.com/albums/ae139/ilitvinov/sample1_zpsbe648fd6.png)

 Project can be used:
-* As an example of JUNG framework usage
+* As an example of JUNG framework usage.
 * To learn circuit simulation code flow with object oriented approach.

 Glossary: